ACT's new recycling facility

 • It is noted once the facility is operating at full capacity, potentially 20 years from the operation of the new facility, the future upgrades along the Monaro Highway in this section are anticipated to be constructed and will improve the current performance of the network dramatically.

-• Two car parking areas are proposed within the Materials Recovery Facility accounting for 44 parking spaces including two mobility impaired spaces.
-It is expected this would accommodate the staff and visitor parking demands associated with the operation of the Materials Recovery Facility.
+• Two car parking areas are proposed within the new recycling facility accounting for 44 parking spaces including two mobility impaired spaces.
+It is expected this would accommodate the staff and visitor parking demands associated with the operation of the new recycling facility.

-• In addition, a dedicated space would be provided within the Materials Recovery Facility adjacent to the educational facility for buses.
+• In addition, a dedicated space would be provided within the new recycling facility adjacent to the educational facility for buses.